The petition of residents of Tonbridge and Malling,

-The petitioners therefore request that the House of Commons urges Kent County Council to reconsider the allocation of a site for quarrying in Ryarsh, West Malling.
+The petitioners therefore urge the House of Commons to note their objections to the funding formula for schools in Tonbridge and Malling.